joaocassianox7x/Split_Operator_Method/README.tex.md

 Well, for this code we've used a lot of packages:
 \begin{itemize}
     \item Armadillo: it is the main library in my code.
 It is the front-end package for the whole algebra of the system (front-end for lapacke,cblas, fftw3, and openMP);
-    \item OpenMP: it is the parallel library for all "for's" statements in the code, it improves the time execution a lot;
+    \item OpenMP: it is the parallel library for all "for's" statements in the code.
+It improves the time execution a lot;
     \item Chrono: it is used for the time measurement of execution;
     \item FFTW3: it is the Fast Fourier Transform library.
 It's not used explicitly, but armadillo uses it in the back-end;
-    \item Lapacke and Cblas: algebra libraries for armadillo back-end;
+    \item Lapacke and Cblas: they are algebra libraries for armadillo back-end;
 \end{itemize}

 # Packages-Python3